jbrucker/guessing-game/README.md

 The controller class (GameController) has a method named `initialize()` annotated with @FXML.
 JavaFX calls this method after it creates the UI components.
 To make the UI easy to modify, I use the `initialize()` method to set the text shown on the UI buttons and labels. `initialize()` also gets an initial message (hint) from the game and displays it in a label field.

 You can hard-code the text strings into the fxml form, instead of using Java code, but its less flexible.

+You can also assign event handlers in `initialize()` instead of specifying them in the UI (FXML file).
+See the section below "Assigning Event Handlers Programmatically" for how to.

 ## GameModel - the Model class